jmoy/avb-econ-hs/README.md

 The original code in various programming languages is at https://github.com/jesusfv/Comparison-Programming-Languages-Economics

-We use the Haskell library REPA for our arrays https://hackage.haskell.org/package/repa
+We use the Haskell library REPA and Data.Vector.Unboxed for our arrays https://hackage.haskell.org/package/repa
+The ST monad allows us to use mutable vectors in performance-critical parts while keeping the rest of the program mutation free.

 ## Speed